terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-07-22-DemonstratingDatabaseUse.md

 <h3> This is conditional upon being developed satisfactorily </h3>

-A few constraints that involve my web-scraping abilities, and also the dynamic nature of Indian websites
+A few constraints involve my web-scraping abilities, and also the dynamic nature of Indian websites.

-Nevertheless, I will hopefully be introducing the web-app created by me soon, for the purpose of locating documents with ease.
+Nevertheless, I will hopefully be introducing the web-app created by me soon, for the purpose of locating legal resources and documents with ease.
 This will effectively function as a customised search index with features for browsing.

 <section id = "AlphaRelease">

-<h1>An in-development version of the aforementioned web-app can be found at the following link: <a href="https://env-law-notification-browser.onrender.com">https://env-law-notification-browser.onrender.com </a></h1>
+<h3>An in-development version of the aforementioned web-app can be found at the following link:

+<br> <a href="https://env-law-notification-browser.onrender.com">https://env-law-notification-browser.onrender.com </a></h3>

 </section>